pixelsock/claude-restarter/README.md

 ## Usage

 1. The extension automatically watches for changes to the Claude configuration file.
-2. When the file is saved, Claude will automatically restart.
+2. When the file is saved, you'll be prompted if you want to restart Claude.
 3. Click the Claude icon in the status bar to access quick options:
    - Edit Claude Config - Opens the Claude configuration file in VS Code
    - Restart Claude Desktop - Manually restarts the Claude application